 (CytoJournal core Reviewer list is updated adding CytoJournal reviewers as they are invited and have accepted the invitation to review the CytoJournal manuscript).
 If you opt to be removed from the list, please write to firstname.lastname@example.org).

-Join as CytoJournal Core Reviewrs
+Join as CytoJournal Core Reviewers

-Submit a review report click here
+Submit a review report https://editorialassist.com/cytojournal

 Scholars are encouraged to join as CytoJournal Reviewer.
-The List is one of the significant resource to invite qualified reviewers to invite them as CytoJournal Core Reviewer.
+The List is one of the significant resources to invite qualified reviewers to invite them as CytoJournal Core Reviewer.
 If they are invited and have completed the review of CytoJournal manuscripts, they are automatically included in the published list of CytoJournal Core Reviewers.
-This data is important resource of updated contact details to invite the review.
+This data is an important resource of updated contact details to invite the review.

 Click here to read CytoJournal Peer Review Process.